reem/Sort-Tester/README.md

-# Jonathan's Amazing Sort Tester #
+# Jonathan's Amazing Sort Tester! #

 Sort testing made easy.
 Just put: `from sort_test import sort_test` at the top of your sorting script then make your main function look like this: